cjmj96/balanced-tree-clothing-co-case-study/README.md

 ### Top 3 Products by Sales Revenue (Pre-discount)

-The month of March, saw the blue polo shirt ($75,000), the grey fashion jacket ($71,000), and the white tees shirt ($54,000) generating the highest revenues.
+The month of March, saw the Blue Polo Shirt ($75,000), the Grey Fashion Jacket ($71,000), and the white tees shirt ($54,000) generating the highest revenues.
 This pattern of sales was similar to that of February.
 However, the rankings for this were different for that of January, where the grey fashion jacket sold the most, followed closely by the blue polored polo shirt which took the second position.

 ![top-3-products-by-sales-revenue](./top-3-products-by-sales-revenue.PNG)